nthmost/illuminate/README.rst

   (ve) $ python illuminate -i /path/to/dataset

-Within iPython, you'll have the myDataset object at your disposal, which leads naturally into the next section about using Illuminate in code.
+Within iPython, you'll have the myDataset object at your disposal.
+This leads us naturally to a discussion of how to use illuminate in code.

 Using Illuminate as a Python Module
 -----------------------------------